Toyman: Pre-Crisis

 Toyman first appeared in 1943 and appeared in several Golden Age Superman stories.
 Schott appeared less frequently in comics published after the early 1950s, but remained a semi-regular foe during the 1960s, 1970s, and 1980s.

+Winslow Schott started out as a boy who had a knack for toymaking.
+He made his own biplane that got destroyed by the neighborhood bully Chester Dunholtz.
+When he reached adulthood, Schott became a successful toymaker, but the incident from his childhood led him to go on a life of crime and develop dangerous toys to help him in his crimes.

-While at first more of a nuisance, Toyman gradually grew more emotionally unstable and paranoid over time, his toys following suit by becoming a lot more dangerous.
-Although Winslow Schott in his civilian persona was a rather sweet, humble, quirky (if socially withdrawn) person, as Toyman he turned into a childish, destructive megalomaniac.
-During the 1970s Winslow was effectively retired from crime, but he kept contact with Superman and even helped out to take down Jack Nimball, who he felt sullied the Toyman legacy.
+While initially portrayed as more of a nuisance, Toyman gradually grew more emotionally unstable and paranoid over time, his toys following suit by becoming significantly more dangerous.
+In his civilian persona, Winslow Schott was sweet, humble, and quirky (though socially withdrawn).
+As Toyman, however, he became a childish and destructive megalomaniac.
+During the 1970s, Schott was effectively retired from crime, but he kept in contact with Superman, even helping take down Jack Nimball, whom he felt had sullied the Toyman legacy.

-This retirement proved to be tragically short, as not long after Winslow put some of his toys on display (a suggestion by Superman), the entire museum exhibition was completely wrecked.
+This retirement proved to be short, as not long after Winslow put some of his toys on display, the entire museum exhibition was destroyed.
 Sightings reported this to be the work of a man in blue tights flying at great speeds.
-Thinking he has been played for a fool by Superman, Schott swore to destroy everything that Superman cared about to avenge his life's work.
-It is revealed that the real culprit was Bizarro, in search of the duplicator ray, but by then it was already too late: Schott had already returned to his criminal ways, murdered Jack Nimball and a hotel door guard in cold blood, and built a giant robot to terrorize the city.
-Shortly after his defeat, he regained his sanity and remembered what he had done.
-He shed tears of regret as he was escorted to the police car.

-After that incident Winslow's mental state grew even worse, and while he often made several legitimate attempts to atone for his sins, he would often relapse back into madness.
+Believing Superman had made a fool of him, Schott swore to destroy everything that Superman cared about to avenge his life's work.
+It is revealed that the real culprit was Bizarro, in search of a duplicator ray, but by then it was already too late.
+Schott had already returned to his criminal ways, murdered Jack Nimball, and built a giant robot to terrorize the city.
+After this incident, Schott's mental state grew even worse, and while he often made several legitimate attempts to atone for his crimes, he would often relapse back into madness.